Basics of Radiation Power Transfer

 The color of a surface?
 Thin Film Interference.

 The reflection color from an object for sunlight depends on the intensity (including angle), polarization, photonic band gap, refractive index (real and imaginary parts) and other properties usch as roughness and multiscale nano periodicity (see previous paragraph).
 The reflection or refraction of individual wavelength may not be the same for all surfaces or thin films.
 Color separation often occurs just like in a prism but for different reasons.
 Butterfly wings have tiny scales covered with microscopic ridges and other structures.
 These play with light waves to create brilliant purple/blues and speckles of colors.
 The structure, instead of a colorong chemical, creates the concentration of wavelenghts (color).
 They may also describe nano-scale texture.
 Such separation properties are also utilized for thin film devices.
 Thin film interference is a phenomena associated with films which determines colors.
 Thin films have many commercial applications including as partially transparent or anti-reflection coatings, mirrors, and on optical filters.
-For graded and compositionally variant films, the se per at ion colors yield considerable important information about a coating or thin layer.
+For graded and compositionally variant films, the colors yield considerable important information about a coating or thin layer.
 The thin film interference phenomena partially explains the colors of oxynitrided and nitrideded surfaces, tempered colors, and also the color of the wings of butterflies!
 The reflected, partially reflected, or refracted wave (depending on polarization) may interact and thus reveal information about the surface(s) from which individual frequency components are reflected, e.g. information about the thickness of the film, or the effective refractive index of the film medium.

 What is GoldenBlue® and what does it have to do with solar devices?
 Did you know that the Cascade e-ion could possibly create photo catalytic or solar conversion surfaces?
 Please contact MHI to learn more about surface quantum dots.